Anger & Alcohol: Anger Management

 While anger is a normal emotional reaction that everyone experiences from time to time, regularly drinking when we are angry can be an extremely dangerous way of coping with uncomfortable or angry feelings.

-Alcohol tends to lower inhibitions and increases the tendency toward rage, violence and other destructive behaviours.
-Whenchronic alcohol or other drug use as a coping mechanism leads to broken family relationships and domestic violence problems.
-For individuals struggling with the combination of anger management issues and substance use, working with a counsellor, psychologist or therapist can help them uncover the underlying reasons for the anger issues and why they turn to alcohol.
-(This article is electronically protected - Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)
+When chronic, alcohol or other drug use can lead to broken family relationships and domestic violence problems.
+For individuals struggling with the combination of anger management issues and substance use, working with a counsellor can help them uncover the underlying reasons for the anger issues and why they turn to alcohol.
+(This article is electronically protected – Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)

-Anger is a natural emotion that everyone experiences now and again.
-When we get angry it is usually because we are not feeling heard or acknowledged or we simply have reached our tolerance level and can no longer deal with the stress we are experiencing.
 Sometimes we get angry because we are afraid something about us will be discovered or revealed, so we blow up in anger not only as a way to defend ourselves, but also as a way of deflecting possible discovery.

 Alcohol is a depressant.
 This means that it is a drug that slows down the body, including the heart rate.
 This is why with enough alcohol consumption, people lose consciousness or fall asleep.